Skip to content

 Spaces allow you to create consistent, structured learning environments where students practice expected behaviors with AI coaching.
 A teacher might design a Space focused on conflict resolution, where students work through scenarios and receive immediate feedback while Mission Control tracks their progress.

-The Discover library includes teacher-created resources for teaching behavioral expectations, running morning meetings, and supporting students who need additional structure.
+The Discover library includes teacher-created resources for teaching behavioral expectations, running morning meetings, and supporting students needing additional structure.
 Rather than building everything from scratch, you can adapt proven approaches that other educators have developed.

 Putting PBIS into action at your school